DonMVB/aws/AWS_Assoc_SAA_C02.md

 - You can change EBS volumes on the fly, including the size and storage type.
 - EBS volumes are an AZ-scoped resource.
 Any writes are synchronously written to two different storage units in different data centers.
 (PPT)
 - Accounts have a limit to thier total EBS volume size.
 Depending on the AMI, you could be limited from 3 to 28 - max number of volumes is 28.
 An instance will go from Pend to Term if the attachment limit is exceeded, or if the volume is corrupted.
 (Added 12/03/2020)
+- EBS and EC2 crashes may have an RTO / ROP question.
+If you take daily snapshots (RPO) and it takes ten minutes to recover the instance from the snap (RTO), your RPO is 1d, RTO is 10 min.
+(AWS SAA Prep).
+  RTO = Recovery Time Objective:  How long for the system to come back online.
+  RPO = Recover Point Objective:  How much data is lost of the system fails.
-- EBS Multi Attach allows you to attach a volume to up to 16 instances, but would have issues across multiple availability zones, and could not use NTFS natively.
+- DON"T use the following for the SAA-C02 test::: EBS Multi Attach allows you to attach a volume to up to 16 instances, but would have issues across multiple availability zones, and could not use NTFS natively.
 Limited to 4 Regions (Sept 2020).
 Article: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html

 ### 1.7.3.
 SSD vs. HDD:
 - SSD-backed volumes are built for transactional workloads involving frequent read/write operations, where the dominant performance attribute is IOPS. **Rule of thumb**: Will your workload be IOPS heavy?
 Plan for SSD.